How to Fix a Leaking Shower Pan

 Putting in the drypack concrete to form the shower floor slope looked like this:

-And finally, the shower floor got Kerdi fabric for waterproofing and the shower walls and curb got a wrapping of Kerdi fabric with RedGard paint-on waterproofing above that:
+And finally, the shower floor got Kerdi fabric for waterproofing and the shower walls and curb got a wrapping of Kerdi fabric with RedGard paint-on waterproofing above that.
+This is my preferred method for waterproofing a tile shower.

 Ideally you’d want to use RedGard all the way up the tile walls to make a continuous waterproofing barrier underneath all the shower tile.
 But tile directly on top of concrete backerboard for the shower walls isn’t terrible.
-In order to last a couple decades, a shower just absolutely needs continuous waterproofing for the floor and curb and extending up the floor/wall joints to the curb height.
+In order to last for decades, a tile shower just needs a continuous waterproofing pan for the floor and curb.

 The Tile Install